California Fire Threatens Homes As Blazes Burn Across West - The Yeshiva World

 The roughly 21,000 federal firefighters working on the ground is more than double the number of firefighters sent to contain forest fires at this time a year ago, said Anthony Scardina, a deputy forester for the agency’s Pacific Southwest region.

-More than 6,000 firefighters alone were battling the Dixie Fire, which has ravaged nearly 867 square miles (2,246 square kilometers) — an area the size of Tokyo.
+The Dixie fire has ravaged nearly 867 square miles (2,246 square kilometers) — an area the size of Tokyo, or more than twice the size of Indianapolis.
 It was 31% contained on Sunday.

-More than 1,000 homes and businesses have been destroyed and nearly 15,000 structures were still under threat.
+Near Taylorsville, California, some firefighters on Sunday were monitoring a bear cub who was possibly orphaned in the fire.
+The emaciated cub was awaiting extraction from the burn-scarred area by a wildlife rescue team.

+“Generally if you see them with a sow or a mother bear, they’ll stay with the mother bear and run off,” said firefighter Johnnie Macy, who was deployed from Golden, Colorado to battle the Dixie Fire.
+“This bear hasn’t done that, so because of that we think that the bear’s orphaned as a result of the fire.”

-Mandatory evacuations for the tribal headquarters town of Lame Deer remained in place Saturday because of poor air quality.
+Mandatory evacuations for the tribal headquarters town of Lame Deer were lifted Sunday, but remained in place for those with medical conditions, and heavy smoke made air quality unhealthy across much of Montana, according to the state Department of Environmental Quality.

 Smoke also drove air pollution levels to unhealthy or very unhealthy levels in parts of Northern California, Oregon and Idaho.